How to get a Virginia Marijuana Cultivation License

 Take into account that if you are applying for an establishment license that requires an inspection by the Department of Agriculture and Consumer Services, you will need to provide proof of inspection or proof of a pending request for an inspection.
 You can get a license but you will not be able to sell marijuana products until an inspection is completed.

-Every applicant will also need to post a notice of his application on the front door of the building, place, or room proposed to engage in such cannabis business:
+Every applicant for a cannabis license in Virginia will also need to post a notice of his application on the front door of the building, place, or room proposed to engage in such cannabis business:

 - The notice will be there for no more than 30 days and not less than 10 days.